cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 # Multi-Key AEAD Limits {#mu-limits}

-In the multi-key setting, each user is assumed to have an independent and uniformly distributed key, though nonces may be re-used across users with some very small probability.
+In the multi-key setting, each user is assumed to have an independent and uniformly distributed key, though nonces may be re-used.
 The success probability in attacking one of these many independent keys can be generically bounded by the success probability of attacking a single key multiplied by the number of keys present {{MUSecurity}}, {{GCM-MU}}.
 Absent concrete multi-key bounds, this means the attacker advantage in the multi-key setting is the product of the single-key advantage and the number of keys.

 This section summarizes the confidentiality and integrity bounds and limits for the same algorithms as in {{su-limits}} for the multi-key setting.
 The CL